TinFoiKa/CEA-Parser/README.md

  \dot{m}_{t} = \frac{Ap_t}{\sqrt{T_t}} \sqrt{\frac{\gamma}{R}} \, (1+\frac{\gamma-1}{2})^{-\frac{\gamma+1}{2(\gamma-1)}}
 $$

-I consistently mention in my longer [pullapart](#bonus-1-grc-pullapart) this idea of 'displacements' from the PERFORMANCE PARAMETERS marker. multivar.py wraps the function in parse.py to modify the read function for the values we need on the .txt files, where the displacements are as follows:
+I consistently mention in my longer [pullapart](#bonus-1-grc-pullapart) this idea of 'displacements' from the marker `COMPOSITION DURING EXPANSION FROM INFINITE AREA COMBUSTOR`. thrust.py wraps the function in parse.py to modify the read function for the values we need on the .txt files, where the displacements are as follows:

 | CEA Symbol    | Displacement  |
 |:-------------:|:-------------:|
-| P             |  -16
+| P             |   15
-| T             |   -15
+| T             |   16
-| R             |   -20**
+| R             |   11
-| GAMMAs        |   -4
+| GAMMAs        |   27

-** This one is difficult to access, whether I create a new condition to start the read from these lines from the header `COMPOSITION DURING EXPANSION FROM INFINITE AREA COMBUSTOR` instead is a consideration I have to make.
-This also means I have to delete my heuristic jump in the loop to favour a slower but more comprehensive read instead.
+| CF            |   35
+| CSTAR         |   34

-Modifying our methods for these thrust is quite easy.
-The new implementation is an override of the parse.py parser in in multivar.py.
+Modifying our methods to encapsulate these thrust parameters is quite easy.
+The new implementation is an override of the parse.py parser in in thrust.py.

 ### Implementation

-The most basic python code (seen in multivar.py) is as follows
+The most basic python code (seen in thrust.py) is as follows

 ```[python]
 import numpy as np